TL;DR

-Whereas formal learning happens in a training-based organization, workplace, mobile devices, classrooms, online over the internet, and through e-learning portals, informal learning is based on practical and lifelong learning.
-Informal learning is a crucial concept, especially for individuals who must stay abreast with rapid technological and economic changes.
+Whereas formal learning happens in training-based organizations, workplaces, on mobile devices, in classrooms, and online, informal learning is based on practical, continuing education.
+Informal learning is a crucial concept, especially for individuals who must stay abreast of rapid technological and economic changes.
 While informal learning symbolizes a key to entering the world of employment, it also represents the steps in building a successful career.

-To understand the difference between formal and informal education approaches, think of these two approaches as riding a bike vs. riding on a bus.
+To understand the difference between formal and informal learning approaches, think of these two approaches as riding a bike vs. riding on a bus.

-• If you are on a bike of informal learning, the rider decided the destination, the route, and the speed.
+- If you are on a bike of informal learning, the rider decides the destination, the route, and the speed.

 The clearest distinction between the two approaches to education comes down to whether it is unexpected or intentional.